Domain VI: Implement and Evaluate Culturally Responsive and Socially Just Change Processes

 Once you have carefully reviewed these two counsellor–client dialogues, write a list of 4–5 questions or statements that you might use in your initial conversations with new clients to communicate an affirmative practice stance.
 If this seems too abstract, you might want to envision a client with whom taking an affirmative stance would be particularly difficult and make the questions or statements specific to them.
 How might you adjust your approach if you were working with a child?
 What adaptations might be necessary to communicate these messages when working with someone with a cognitive disability?
 Next, create a checklist of other contextual factors (e.g., the counselling environment, the intake process, the accessibility or range of services) that you might want to consider before you even meet a client, because they can also communicate messages about cultural safety.

 [Note to instructors: You may want to find a way for students to share initial responses anonymously to facilitate honest dialogue.]

-Share with your peers a Yes, but . . . statement about the human rights, social justice and positioning in society of persons or communities with whom you may continued to struggle to find common ground or to embrace fully their rights to self-determination.
+Share with your peers a Yes, but . . . statement about the human rights, social justice, and positioning in society of persons or communities with whom you may continue to struggle to find common ground or to embrace fully their rights to self-determination.
 For example: